-In preparation for life after graduation, work placements and practice is integrated throughout the programme.
-This will allow you to gain hands on work experience, applying theory into practice.
-Our students will complete work placements in years 3 and 4 including a placement in hospital.
-These placements are based within local NHS Trust Hospitals, optical companies who manage multiple practices and community practice, to give you a taste of the different career paths available to you.
+In preparation for life after graduation, work placements and practice are integrated throughout the programme.
+This will allow you to gain hands-on work experience, applying theory into practice.
+Our students will complete work placements in all years including placement in the hospital.
+These placements are based within local NHS Trust Hospitals, optical companies who manage multiple practices and independent community practice, to give you a taste of the different career paths available to you.

 *Tuition fees are charged annually.
 The fees quoted above are for the specified year(s) only.
 Fees may be higher in future years, for both new and continuing students.
 Please see the University’s Fees and Finance Policy (and in particular the section headed “When tuition fees change”), for further information about when and by how much the University may increase its fees for future years.